nyaosorg/nyagos/Doc/02-Options_en.md

 ### --no-glob (lua: `nyagos.option.glob=false`) [default]
 Disable to expand wildcards

-### --no-go-colorable
-Do not use the ESCAPE SEQUENCE emulation with go-colorable library.

 ### --no-noclobber (lua: `nyagos.option.noclobber=false`) [default]
 Do not forbide to overwrite files no redirect